 (Did) ÷ (Should) X (Amount of Loss) = (Payout)

 Building owners may want to obtain a professional appraisal to determine the actual cost to rebuild to ensure their coverage limits are adequate to meet the co-insurance requirement of their policy.

 A co-insurance clause may also apply to other sections of your commercial policy such as Rental Income, Equipment and Contents.

-If you have any questions or concerns about business insurance, coverage limits, or other commercial or personal insurance matters, contact us at Morison Insurance and Tri-County Insurance.
+If you have any questions or concerns about business insurance, coverage limits, or other commercial or personal insurance matters, contact us at Morison Insurance.
 We’re here to help!

 – Written by our brokers Andrea and Pat